Cristina369/CarRental/README.md

 - Booking Management: Users can book cars for their preferred time slots and manage their reservations.
 - Admin Dashboard: Administrators have access to a powerful dashboard to manage all aspects of the car rental business, including cars, models, brands, locations, and reservations.
 - Secure Authentication and Authorization: The application uses ASP.NET Identity and JWT for secure user authentication and role-based authorization.
-- Responsive Design: The front-end application is built with Angular Material, ensuring a responsive and mobile-friendly user interface.
+- Responsive Design: The front-end application is built with Angular and Bootstrap, ensuring a responsive and mobile-friendly user interface.
 </br>

 ## Getting Started